 To the extent NIBC believes that the increased credit risk of the COVID-19 pandemic is not fully reflected in the IFRS 9 models, a management overlay has been recognised.
-Modelled credit factors do not fully reflect the underlying fundamentals of the sector specific circumstances, causing the requirement for a management overlay for corporate loans, mortgage loans and lease receivables.
+Modelled credit factors do not fully reflect the underlying fundamentals of the sector specific circumstances, causing the requirement for a management overlay for both corporate loans and mortgage loans.